 Gather inspiration from garden visiting or books to decide how you would like to include roses – whether as part of a cottage garden style, in formal beds, draped over a wall, or in a container garden on a patio.

 Creating a beautiful rose garden scene needs careful planning.
 Begin by assessing your garden’s micro-climates and conditions.

 Decide colours and style of flowers to suit your taste, the style of your house and garden, the conditions, and what effect you are aiming to create.
 Ideally try to see roses in bloom by visiting specialist nurseries and rose gardens during the flowering season.

-Whether you want to add some roses to your existing garden or start a rose garden from scratch, sketching out a diagram is helpful, as is deciding whether you want roses on their own or mixed with herbaceous plants or shrubs.
+Whether you want to add some roses to your existing garden or start a garden from scratch, sketching out a diagram is helpful, as is deciding whether you want roses on their own or mixed with herbaceous plants or shrubs.

 Roses will grow in most well-drained soils, but incorporate some well-rotted compost or manure before planting.
 The majority are fully hardy and prefer a sunny position – although will do well if they get five or six hours of sun a day and are placed in an open position.
 Some grow in shade, so they can be selected for different situations.